TangDier03/tangdier03.github.io/_pages/about.md

 My current research focuses on unifying **machine learning**, **information theory**, **statistical inference**, and **scientific discovery**.
 Key areas of interest include:

-- Information-Theoretic Principles for Learning and Inference.
+- Information Theory for Learning and Inference.
 - High-Dimensional Feature Selection and Representation Learning.
 - Algorithms and Theory in Reinforcement Learning.
 - Foundational Frameworks for AI-driven Scientific Discovery.